yundumbledore/PET-TRACER/README.md

 The figure below shows an example of posterior estimation with one TAC-AIF pair predicted by CM, MCMC, and other baselines.
 ![](Assets/Posterior_estimation_example.png)

-## Getting Started
-1. Clone the repo and create a conda environment with environment.yml.
-2. Two examples are provided to show the usage of **PET-TRACER**.

-   Single_TAC_demo.ipynb demonstrates posterior estimation from single TAC and AIF pair.

-   Total_body_parametric_imaging_demo.ipynb demonstrates generating parametric imaging of $K_i$ from total body dynamic PET.

-## Adaptation to your data
-The consistency model in PET-TRACER was trained and validated on dynamic PET curves discretized into 35 frames, as shown below.
-Because the posterior inference network expects input TACs and AIFs sampled at these exact time points, you should resample your real dynamic PET data to this same 35-frame schedule before running inference.
-Likewise, if you’re generating synthetic data for training or testing, be sure to simulate both the tissue time–activity curve and arterial input function at these 35 time points.
-This alignment ensures that the model’s learned temporal features correctly match your input, enabling accurate, uncertainty-aware kinetic parameter estimation.

-tspan = np.array([5.0, 10.0, 15.0, 20.0, 25.0, 30.0, 35.0, 40.0, 45.0, 50.0, 55.0, 60.0, 75.0, 90.0, 105.0, 120.0, 180.0, 240.0, 300.0, 360.0, 420.0, 480.0, 600.0, 720.0, 840.0, 960.0, 1080.0, 1260.0, 1440.0, 1620.0, 1800.0, 2100.0, 2400.0, 2700.0, 3000.0])/60

 ## Support and Help
 Please raise your queries via the "Issues" tab or contact me (yun.zhao@sydney.edu.au).